-1) Understanding of these situations is 'perception bound'.
-Child is drawn by changes in the appearance of the materials to conclude that a change has occurred.
+- Understanding of these situations is “perception bound”.
+The child is drawn by changes in the appearance of the materials to conclude that a change has occurred.

-2) Thinking is 'centered' on one aspect of the situation.
-Child notices change in level of water or in length of clay without noticing that other aspects of the situation have changed simultaneously.
+- Thinking is “centered” on one aspect of the situation.
+Children notice changes in the level of water or in the length of clay without noticing that other aspects of the situation have changed simultaneously.

-3) Thinking is focused on states rather than on transformations.
-Child fails to track what has happened to the materials and simply makes an intuitive judgment based on how they appear 'now'.
+- Thinking is focused on states rather than on transformations.
+Children fail to track what has happened to materials and simply make an intuitive judgment based on how they appear “now”.

-4) Thinking is 'irreversible' in that the child cannot appreciate that a reverse transformation would return the material to it's original state.
+- Thinking is “irreversible” in that the child cannot appreciate that a reverse transformation would return the material to its original state.
 Reversibility is a crucial aspect of the logical (operational) thought of later stages.